 At December 31,

-(Dollars in millions) 2022 2021 2020
+(Dollars in millions) 2021 2020

 Reinsurance \$ 2,255 \$ 2,055 \$ 1,774

-Insurance - -
+Insurance

 Total \$ 2,255 \$ 2,055 \$ 1,774

 Investment Valuation.
 Our fixed income investments are classified for accounting purposes as either available for sale or held to maturity.
 The available for sale fixed maturity securities are carried at fair value and the held to maturity fixed maturity portfolio is carried at amortized cost, net of current expected credit allowance on our consolidated balance sheets.
 Our equity securities are all carried at fair value.
 Most securities we own are traded on national exchanges where market values are readily available.
-Some of our commercial mortgage backed securities ("CMBS") are valued using cash flow models and risk-adjusted discount rates.
+Some of our commercial mortgage-backed securities ("CMBS") are valued using cash flow models and risk-adjusted discount rates.
 We hold some privately placed securities, less than 10% of the portfolio, that are either valued by investment advisors or the Company.
-In some instances, values provided by an investment advisor are supported with opinions from qualified independent third partners.
-The Company has procedures in place to review the values received from its billion, respectively, of limited partnership investments whose values are reported pursuant to the equity method of accounting.
-We carry these investments availes are based on values with "as of" dates from one month to one quarter prior to our financial statement date.
+In some instances, values provided by an investment advisor are supported with opinions from qualified independent third parties.
+The Company has procedures in place to review the values received from its investment advisors.
+At December 31, 2022 and 2021, our investment portfolio included \$3.8 billion and \$2.6 billion, respectively, of limited partnership investments whose values are reported pursuant to the equity method of accounting.
+We carry these investments at values provided by the managements of the limited partnerships and due to inherent reporting lags, the carrying values are based on values with "as of" dates from one month to one quarter prior to our financial statement date.